andrewacashner/hearingfaithms/chapters/chapter-3.md

 or a *signum* (sign) that points to a *res*.
-The "song," then, would be the sign that points to "what is sung"---a concept that need not be limited to the words of the song, but should be understood within the context of Augustine's Christian Neoplatonism, as referring to a higher reality as the object of the song.
+The "song," then, would be the sign that points to "what is sung"---a concept that need not be limited to the words of the song, but should be understood within the context of Augustine's Christian Neoplatonism, referring to a higher reality as the object of the song.
 Augustine is confessing that he failed to rise in contemplation from the created world to its Creator, that is, because of his sensual appetites he failed to